The inability to strike a deal is the latest blow for the 2025 Toronto Blue Jays

 Possibly a controversial opinion - Springers home run was the second biggest home run in Jays history.

-FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Wednesday, 22 October 2025 23:26 (two months ago)
+FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Wednesday, 22 October 2025 23:26 (three months ago)

 Ahead of bat flip but behind Joe Carter